Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel: ENVIRONMENT

-Formally, in each episode, the environment generates $\boldsymbol s$, a one-hot encoded vector representing one of $N$ target concepts from a set $\mathcal{S}$.
-The Speaker receives $\boldsymbol s$ and generates a sequence of phones $\boldsymbol c = (c_1, c_2, \ldots, c_M)$, each $c_t \in \mathcal{P}$ representing a phone from a predefined phonetic alphabet $\mathcal{P}$.
+We base our environment on the referential signaling game from \citep{chaabouni-etal-2020-compositionality} and \citep{rita-etal-2020-lazimpa}---which itself is based on \citep{david-1969-convention} and \citep{lazaridou-etal-2018}---where a sender must convey a message to a receiver.
+In our case, communication takes place between a Speaker and a Listener over a continuous acoustic channel, instead of sending discrete symbols directly (Figure~\ref{fig:simple}).
+Formally, in each episode, the environment generates a set of attributes $\boldsymbol s = (s_1, s_2, \ldots, s_N$), defined as $N$ one-hot encoded vectors each representing one of $M$ attribute values, i.e.\ $s_i \in \{ 0, 1 \}^M$.
+The Speaker receives $\boldsymbol s$ and generates a sequence of phones $\boldsymbol c = (c_1, c_2, \ldots, c_L)$, each $c_t \in \mathcal{P}$ representing a phone from a predefined phonetic alphabet $\mathcal{P}$.
 The phone sequence is then converted into a waveform $\boldsymbol w_\text{raw}$, an audio signal sampled at $16~\text{kHz}$.
-For this we use a trained text-to-speech model~\citep{black-lenzo-2000-building,duddington-espeak}.
+For generating the Speaker's phone sequence, we use a trained text-to-speech model~\citep{black-lenzo-2000-building,duddington-espeak}.
 A channel noise function is then applied to the generated waveform, and the result $\boldsymbol w_\text{in} = f(\boldsymbol w_\text{raw})$ is presented as input to the Listener.
 The Listener converts the input waveform to a mel-scale spectrogram: a sequence of vectors over time representing the frequency content of an audio signal scaled to mimic human frequency perception~\citep{davis-mermelstein-1980-melspec}.
-Taking the mel-spectrogram sequence $X = (\bm x_1, \bm x_2, \ldots, \bm x_T)$ as input, the Listener agent outputs a vector $\hat{\boldsymbol s}$ representing its predicted concept.
-The agents are both rewarded if the predicted word is equal to the target word $\boldsymbol s = \hat{\boldsymbol s}$.
+Taking the mel-spectrogram sequence $X = (\bm x_1, \bm x_2, \ldots, \bm x_T)$ of $T$ acoustic frames as input, the Listener agent outputs a vector $\hat{\boldsymbol s}$ representing its prediction of the attribute values.
+The agents are both rewarded if the predicted vector of attributes is equal to the target vector of attributes $\boldsymbol s = \hat{\boldsymbol s}$.